-4.9 Hostel Facilities and Policy
+4.7.
+Hostel Facilities and Policy

 At present, the University supplies hostel facilities only for a limited number of students.
 However, further expansion of this facility is envisaged.
 First year and Final year students are given the priority.
-These hostels are looked after by a team consists of Wardens and Sub-wardens.
-A few university-own houses and rented houses as well are used as students' hostels.
+These hostels are looked after by a team of Wardens and Sub-wardens.
+A few university-owned houses and rented houses as well are used as students' hostels.
 The tables below show details of currently available hostel facilities.

 Category Hostel Number of Students

-Bikkhu Walauwatta Bikkhu Hostel 90
+Walauwatta Bikkhu Hostel 90

-Meddawatta Boys' Hostel 270
+Male Meddawatta Boys' Hostel 270

-Male Eliyakanda Old Boys' Hostel 62
+Eliyakanda Old Boys' Hostel 62

-Maie Eliyakanda New Boys' Hostel 396
+Eliyakanda New Boys' Hostel 396

 Wellamadama 01 Girls Hostel 94

-Female Wellamadama 02 Girls' Hostel 424
+Wellamadama 02 Girls' Hostel 424

-Temale Wellamadama 03 Girls' Hostel 414
+Wellamadama 03 Girls' Hostel 414

-Eliyakanda Old Girls' Hostel 171
+Female Eliyakanda Old Girls' Hostel 171

 Eliyakanda New Girls' Hostel 396

 Pamburana 02 Girls' Hostel 80

-Accommodation facilities are given according to the student ratio in the Faculties.
-A year rent Rs.600/= (First & Final) is charged from each student for hostels.
+Accommodation facilities are given according to the student ratio in the faculties.
+A year's rent Rs.1000/= (First & Final) and Rs.500/= per month (Second & Third) is charged from each student for hostels.

-4.10 Financial Assistance
+4.8.
+Financial Assistance